GabrielOchieng/task-manager/README.md

 This repository contains the frontend code for a task management website built using the MERN stack (MongoDB, Express, React, Node.js) with authentication and authorization functionalities.
+The live hosted site is at https://task-manager-r6wk.onrender.com

 This repository specifically focuses on the frontend components and functionalities of the web application.